Fraser Island Camping Trip with the AAA Finance Family

 Now a quick note on the dingoes.
 We saw quite a few on the beach and they did not appear to give too hoots about our presence.
 In fact some were quite brazen.
 I felt very safe camping at Cathedrals.
 I would not camp in the open at Fraser Island.
 The dingoes can be very sneaky, very observant, and very opportunistic.
 For me camping is about relaxing, not constantly looking over my shoulder aware that our family could be being watched.

 If you want to experience Fraser Island you will need a 4WD and perhaps even a camper trailer.
 AAA Finance can get you a great finance deal.
 We specialise in quick and easy car finance and camper trailer loans.
 We have over 30 different lenders and we will get you the lowest possible interest rate.
-Call today on 07 5493 1222 or enquire online.
+Call today on 07 5493 1222 or get a pre-approved loan today.